Slovenia travel advice

 Take normal security precautions in Slovenia

 Safety and security

 Violent crime is rare.
-Petty crime, such as pickpocketing and purse snatching, occurs, especially in crowded areas and on trains.
+Petty crime, such as pickpocketing and purse snatching occurs, especially in crowded areas such as:

-Car thefts and break-ins can occur at gas stations and service areas along the highway, as well as in parking lots.
+Car thefts and break-ins can occur at gas stations, service areas along the highway, as well as in parking lots.

 - Use secure parking facilities, especially overnight

-Some bars and “gentlemen’s clubs” have been known to charge exorbitant prices.
-Discussions about overcharging may lead to threats of violence and security guards may force you to pay.
+Disputes about overcharging may lead to threats of violence, and security guards may force you to pay.

 Spiked food and drinks